da-yin/IPAexplorer/readme.md

 Usage:
 -----------

-Run the following code from the command line:
+Copy UpstreamRegulatorPlot.Rmd and UpstreamRegulatorPlot_call.R to your working directory.
+Place the IPA upstream analysis table in input directory.
+Then run the following code from the command line:
 ```
 Rscript UpstreamRegulatorPlot_call.R "/path/to/input/directory" "UpsteamRegulators.csv"